What Is the 2% Rule in Real Estate Investing?

 Unlike some other famous maxims in real estate investing (like the seventy percent rule, for example), the two percent rule is widely discredited in most U.S. metropolitan areas.
 The rule holds that the rental amount should equal two percent of the property's purchase price.
 By that calculation, if you purchase a house for $100,000, the monthly rent should be $2,000.
 That seems unrealistic at first glance and becomes even less likely the deeper you dig in.

-Rent Is not the Only Important Factor
+Rent Is Not the Only Important Factor

-However, cash flow from rent payments is not the only way a real estate investor can seek to generate income.
+However, cash flow from rent payments is not the only way a real estate investor can generate income.
 Investing in real estate offers opportunities to manage taxes in ways that may not be available with other endeavors.
 For example, real estate owners may be entitled to recover the cost of the asset used as a source of rental income through depreciation.
 Depreciation typically starts when the investment is "placed into service" and ends when the owner disposes of the asset (or when the depreciation schedule has run its complete course).

 Passive Versus Active Income

 Depreciation is classified as a passive loss, like rental income is passive income.
 Because of that, depreciation (and other passive expenses) must be deducted from passive income, not from other income.
 Also, it’s important to note that depending on when you dispose of a depreciated asset (and whether you enjoy profit from the appreciation attributable to depreciation), the IRS will need to recapture some of the deductions you have previously taken.
-In these cases, it’s wise to consult your tax advisor for professional support.
+In these cases, it’s wise to consult your tax advisor for professional advice.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 Realized does not provide tax or legal advice.
 This material is not a substitute for seeking the advice of a qualified professional for your individual situation.